EvaMaeRey/ggtedious/README.md

 <!-- badges: end -->

 Let’s build a cool ggplot2 extension function.
 And then let’s put it in a package.
-And let’s do it right\!
-It may require grit to endure the tedium.
+And test\!
+Maybe it will be tedious, but more fun in good company?

 > ‘Testing your code can be painful and tedious, but it greatly
 > increases the quality of your code.’ - testthat introduction (probably
 > Hadley Wickham)

-Building a simple, straightforward extension in good company (workshop\!) will provide a misery-loves-company occasion to build a correct package and build/strengthen testing muscles.
+In this workshop, we’ll build and strengthen package building and test writing muscles.

 <https://angeladuckworth.com/grit-scale/>